After the Surgery

 - General feel of malaise: not feeling well or can’t walk with ease

 If you are within 2-3 hour commute from Montreal, present yourself immediately to the Montreal General Hospital emergency room of the McGill University Health Centre and ask that the Bariatric Surgery Team and your surgeon be contacted immediately.

 You are also strongly encouraged to call your surgeon (Dr. Chow or Dr. Christou) directly using his private cell phone number given to you for this purpose the day of your discharge from the hospital.

 If you are not able to get to Montreal in time, present yourself to your local emergency room and ask that your surgeon be contacted be contacted using his private cell phone number given to you for this purpose.

 Remove the dressings over your small cuts if the nurse has not already done so.
 Leave the wounds exposed to the air, unless there is a lot of liquid drainage.
 In that case, apply a clean dressing (which you can obtain from any pharmacy) and call us.

 You may take showers when you go home and allow soap and water to run over your cuts.
 Do not rub the face cloth over them as this can dislodge the clips and start bleeding.
 Let the wounds dry and keep them uncovered.

 You can walk as much as possible, and you can do all exercises that do not involve severe contact (e.g. play contact hockey or football) including stationary bike, walking or jogging on a treadmill etc. as long as there is no pain.
-You can drive your car if it feels comfortable.
+You can drive your car if it feels comfortable and only if you are not taking narcotic medications that can make you drowsy.
 You can have sex if there is no pain.
 You can sleep on your belly if that is your preference.